marcellovictorino/DAND_4_Data_Wrangling/README.md

 It can be divided in 3 main tasks:

-1. **Gather**: acquiring/collecting data.
-The very first step in any data-oriented task.
+1. **Gather**: acquiring/collecting data and importing that data into your programming environment.
+Examples: downloading a file, scraping a web page, querying an API etc.

 2. **Asses**: evaluate data **quality** and **tidiness**, identifying what needs fixing.
   - **Quality**: low quality data = *dirty data*.
 Issues with content, such as: missing, invalid (impossible values), inconsistent data (different units).
 Data should be <u>*clean enough to serve its purpose*</u> - hence it depends on what is is going to be used for.
   - **Tidiness**: untidy data = *messy data*.
-Issues with structure that should be addresses in order to facilitate analysis, where: !)
-Each variable forms a column; B) Each observations forms a row; and C) Each type of observational unit forms a table.
+Issues with structure that should be addresses in order to facilitate analysis, where:
+    A. Each variable forms a column;
+    B) Each observations forms a row; and
+    C) Each type of observational unit forms a table.

 3. **Clean**: actions to be taken, according to the previous data assessment, to improve data quality and make the structure properly tidy.
 This task should be broken down into thre parts:
   - **Define**: a clear action plan - in writing.
 This "Cleaning Plan" serve as an instruction list for reproducibility.